outrunnl/dbcollect/README.md

 * Dell LiveOptics
 * Dell's internal Splunk-based Workload Analyzer for Oracle (used by Oracle specialists at Dell)
-* The advanced DB workload analyzer tool I have developed (more info TBD)
+* DBLytics (The advanced DB workload analyzer tool I have developed - more info TBD)

 It is written in Python, and collects various OS configuration files and the output of some system commands, as well as AWR or Statspack reports for each